 Preheat oven to 350 degrees.
 Line a cupcake pan with paper cupcake liners and set aside.

 In a bowl, combine graham cracker crumbs and granulated sugar.
 Stir to combine.
 Add melted butter and stir until fully incorporated.
-Spoon 1 tablespoon of crust into each muffin liner.
+Divide crust mixture evenly between your prepared cups.
 Using the back of a measuring cup, press graham cracker mixture firmly into the bottom of each cup.
 Set aside.

 In a large bowl, add cream cheese.
 Beat until smooth.
 Add granulated sugar, then mix until smooth.
 Next, add eggs and mix until incorporated.
 Add peanut butter and mix until incorporated.
 Last, add vanilla and mix until incorporated.
 Be sure not to over-mix, just mix until each ingredient is incorporated into the batter.

-Distribute batter evenly between your cups (about 3 tablespoons of filling should go into each cup).
+Distribute batter evenly between your cups.
 After filling all cups, gently tap pan onto counter top to level filling and remove any excess air bubbles.

 Bake for 17-19 minutes, or until cheesecake is no longer jiggly in the center.
 Tops may crack slightly, this is normal.
 Remove from oven and allow to cool completely before removing cheesecakes from the pan.
 Your cheesecakes may sink in the middle slightly when cooling.